Sonic-Y3k/plexnewtranscoder-nvenc/README.md

  * This is Linux only
  * Make sure you have the nvidia-sdk and cuda installed
  * The wrapper needs to be reinstalled after every plex update
+ * The nvidia sdk only allows 2 jobs at once.

 ## Installation